jgaul3/solitaire-for-my-dad/README.md

-# solitaire_for_my_dad
+# Solitaire for my dad
-The game spider solitaire as a PWA for my dad
+Spider solitaire for my dad, provided as a PWA for offline operation.